tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

 Digital Setup: Most documentation can be handled without your presence.

-Operating Costs: Expect annual expenses starting at €3,900 (covers rent, accounting, and taxes).
+Operating Costs: The company formation process is only €149 for an entrepreneur or €199 for an LLC, and the virtual address is €400 euros a year or €35 per month!
+Expect annual expenses starting at €3,900 (covers rent, accounting, and taxes).

 Housing: You must maintain a local address; rentals typically €300-€1200 per month